sandhu/emacs.d/README.md

 ## Requirements

-* Emacs 23 or greater (note that Emacs 24 is required for some functionality)
+* Emacs 24.4 or greater

 ## Installation